 Here’s how to enable the unreleased dark mode on Snapchat for Android

 While a majority of popular apps have received a native dark theme over the last few years, there are still quite a few that don’t offer the feature.
 Snapchat, for instance, still doesn’t offer dark mode support.
 But that’s set to change soon.
 The social media platform recently started rolling out a dark mode on iOS, and its Android app is set to receive similar functionality soon.
-But if you don’t want to wait, you can use a simple workaround to get dark mode on Snapchat for Android right away.
+But if you don’t want to wait, you can use a simple workaround on a rooted Android phone to get dark mode on Snapchat right away.

-Over the past day, several Snapchat users on iOS have reported seeing a new “App Appearance” section in the app settings.
-The section includes three options — Match System, Always Light, and Always Dark — that let you automatically match the app theme with the iOS system theme, keep light mode on by default, or select the new dark mode as the default option.
+Snapchat rolled out a new “App Appearance” section in the app settings back in May.
+The section included three options — Match System, Always Light, and Always Dark — that let you automatically match the app theme with the iOS system theme, keep light mode on by default, or select the new dark mode as the default option.
 Although this setting isn’t live on the Android version of the app, XDA Recognized Developer Quinny899 reports that it’s possible to enable the in-development dark theme using the Preferences Manager app.

 Here’s how you can enable the in-development dark theme in Snapchat for Android: